-I recently read the Art of Learning by Josh Waitzkin, and in it there is a section about learning approaches and how they differ.
-Two categories were established.
-The first was labeled entity, and the second was called incremental.
+I recently read the The Art of Learning by Josh Waitzkin, and in it there is a section about learning approaches and how they differ.
+Two categories were established:

 In the entity learning process, individuals determined their ability to learn or perform based on their perception of who they are.
 An example would be the belief that some positions or submissions are a waste of time for you because you are x, y, or z.
 That thought process places an artificial limit on what is possible.

 If you tend to view things that way, it is really difficult to reach your full potential.
 Nothing is set in stone though.
 The entity method of thought is a learned behavior.
 All you have to do is break the connection between success/failure and your ingrained attributes.